bloveless/s3-backup-restore/README.md

 `RESTORE_FORCE`: If you'd like to force a restore set this to "true".

 `S3_PATH`: The s3 bucket and folder you'd like to use.
+Make sure that if you are backing up multiple apps that you choose a unique path for each one.
+Otherwise, you'll clean out backups from another application and restoring will not be able to determine which app is being restored.
 I.E. "s3://backup-bucket/example-app"

+`WRITE_BACKUP_DATE`: If set to "true" a file called BACKUP_DATE will be written to the root of the data directory every time the folder is backed up.
+This may help in identifying the last time the data directory was backed up or when verifying that a restore has taken place.
+Defaults to "true".

 ## Stretch
 1. Rotated updates with configurable time periods.